I. WRITING TUTORING

-If you don't have time to schedule a one-on-one appointment with a tutor on-campus or online, you can still call to request a tutor to review your essay.
-Within 24-hours after your request has been confirmed, a tutor will provide limited feedback on the essay, along with a full Grammarly report.
+If you don't have time to schedule a one-on-one appointment with a tutor on-campus or online, you can still call to request a tutor to review your essay via email.
+After your appointment has been confirmed, a tutor will email you to request your essay.
+Within 24-hours after receiving your essay, the tutor will provide limited feedback, along with a full Grammarly report.

 IV.
 GRADUATE STUDENTS